 The Salt Flats Café, meanwhile, serves up American and Mexican fare, while Fratelli Pizza offers hungry visitors their take on specialty house pies, wings, fresh salads, and hot sandwiches (any relation to the notorious Fratellis from The Goonies is supposedly hearsay).

 Travel Nevada Pro Tip

 Maximize your fun and plan a trip to West Wendover to coincide with a special event.
 Many of the most well-known events are all about high-octane excitement among the scenic desert beauty of the Bonneville Salt Flats.
 Speed freaks and motorheads rumble out for annual races like August’s Speed Week, the Bonneville Motorcycle Speed Trials around Labor Day, September’s World of Speed, and late September’s Bonneville World Finals—during which supercharged engines and one-of-a-kind vehicles carry drivers up to speeds above 600 miles per hour.
-A little slower-paced—but no less exciting—are the Bonneville HellFire Rockets Launch and the Salty Lizard Bike Race.
+A little slower-paced—but no less exciting—is the Salty Lizard Bike Race.
 Meanwhile, back in town the Peppermill Concert Hall keeps crowds cheering with an events calendar packed with talented comedians, major headliners, and more.

 West Wendover Casinos & Hotels